realm/realm-dart-samples/provider_shopper/README.md

    ```

 # Usage
+   * Start an Android Emulator, an iPhone Simulator or attach an Android
    * Run `flutter pub get` to get all packages
    * Run `flutter run` to run the application